jhe0323/Bookkeeping/README.md

 - PFT- and land-cover-specific biomass and soil carbon densities;
 - event-specific allocation and response parameters.

 The current `main` branch supports both original LUH2 variables and pre-aggregated `v/s/c/p/U` inputs through run configuration files.
-Separate code branches are not required.
+The same deterministic bookkeeping core is also used by the Monte Carlo uncertainty workflow.

 ---